punchagency/proof-concierge-backend/README_EXTENDED.md

 }
 ```

+**Notes:**
+- When a donor requests a call, a system message is created that will be visible in the chat thread
+- The system message will be updated (not replaced) when an admin accepts or rejects the request
+- Call requests can be in one of three states: PENDING, ACCEPTED, or REJECTED

 #### GET /communication/call/:queryId/requests

 **Purpose:** List all pending call requests for a specific query.
 This endpoint is restricted to the admin who is assigned to that query.